Pimpama - South

 Educational attainment in Pimpama - South aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 18.6%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 12.7%, followed by postgraduate qualifications (4.1%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent among residents aged 15+, with 45.2% holding such qualifications, including advanced diplomas (14.4%) and certificates (30.8%).
+The area's university qualification rate is 18.6%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 12.7%, followed by postgraduate qualifications (4.1%) and graduate diplomas (1.8%).
+Vocational credentials are prevalent, with 45.2% of residents aged 15+ holding them, including advanced diplomas (14.4%) and certificates (30.8%).
+Educational participation is high at 38.3%, with 15.1% in primary education, 8.6% in secondary education, and 4.7% pursuing tertiary education.

-Educational participation is high, with 38.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 38.3% of residents currently enrolled in formal education.
 This includes 15.1% in primary education, 8.6% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education